-When I lent my services to a collegue who was working on a film about 6 years ago, I was introduced to the world of cnc.
+When I lent my services to a collegue who was working on a film about 12 years ago, I was introduced to the world of cnc.
 I remember watching this huge machining centre milling out a slab of mdf and turning it into a fantastic set of gears.
 I knew that it would have taken me hours to achieve the same thing with traditional power tools.
 I decided then that I would invest in a cnc router for my own business Oxenham Design.
 At that time I could turn on a computer, but even to check email seemed like a crazy set of operations.
 I persevered and learned every piece of relevant software I could get my hands on.
 I am now fortunate enough to be using Vectric's ASPIRE software, and Techno cnc routers, which has helped us to create some amazing projects, both in part, or in full.
-I thought that this blog would be a great place to share "behind the scenes" adventures with both the software and equipment we use, as well as the projects we build.
+I thought that this blog would be a great place to share "behind the scenes" adventures with the software, materials and equipment we use, as well as the projects we build.

 Recently we were contacted to create a sign for the Town of Tweed, more importantly, a sign for a new splash pad in the Town of Tweed.
 This new splash pad is being created in honor of a little girl named Emily Trudeau, who is no longer with us all.
 I won't go into to much detail here, but you can certainly click her image above, and the link will take you to the article about the new project.

 We were given a list of everything that could hopefully be incorporated into the sign, so it was a hard task deciding what works, what doesn't work, and what things to finally settle on.
 Sometimes, a blank canvass can be overwhelming!!
 We were also supplied a preferable color palette as well.

 In the end, I decided on a few items, that seemed to all work together well, without the sign becoming a collection of "stuff".
 I didn't want anyone quickly seeing the sign, and have to try and figure out what it was.

 Hmmmmm..........
 Now I gotta figure out how to build this thing ;)